How To Start A Nonprofit In Idaho

 Our free account and tools will walk you through starting and maintaining an Idaho nonprofit.
 All for free.

-To incorporate an Idaho nonprofit, you must complete and file nonprofit articles of incorporation with the Idaho Secretary of State.
-To file your Idaho articles of incorporation yourself online, you’ll need to set up a user account at the Idaho Secretary of State’s website.
+To incorporate an Idaho nonprofit, you must complete and file Nonprofit Articles of Incorporation with the Idaho Secretary of State.
+To file your Idaho Articles of Incorporation yourself online, you’ll need to set up a user account at the Idaho Secretary of State’s website.
 See the document below and click on any number to see what information is required in the corresponding section.

-Idaho doesn’t require a detailed statement of purpose (indicating your nonprofit’s purpose as “the transaction of lawful activity” would be enough), but if your nonprofit intends to seek 501(c)(3) federal tax-exempt status, you’ll need to include a detailed statement of purpose using the specific tax-exempt language required by the IRS.
+If your nonprofit intends to seek 501(c)(3) federal tax-exempt status, you’ll need to include a detailed statement of purpose using the specific tax-exempt language required by the IRS.

-Include the name and Idaho street address of your nonprofit’s registered agent—the person or business in Idaho authorized to receive service of process (legal notices) on your nonprofit’s behalf.
 When you hire Northwest as your registered agent service, the address of our Idaho office goes here.

-Idaho charges a $30 base fee to file nonprofit Articles of Incorporation, but the grand total changes depending on your filing method.
+Idaho charges a $30 base fee to file Nonprofit Articles of Incorporation, but the grand total changes depending on your filing method.
 If you file online through Idaho’s new online filing system, you’ll pay $31 (the filing fee plus a $1 credit card transaction fee), plus an additional $40 if you want expedited processing.
-If you print and mail your Articles, you’ll pay $50 (the $30 filing fee plus a $20 fee, which is more like a penalty, for the state to process a paper filing).
-If it isn’t already obvious, Idaho really wants everyone to file online!

-Does an Idaho Nonprofit Need a Registered Agent?
+Does an Idaho nonprofit need a registered agent?

 Get a Federal Employer Identification Number (EIN)

-A federal employer identification number (FEIN or EIN) is a little like your nonprofit’s social security number, and you’ll need one to seek federal tax-exempt status from the IRS, establish trustworthy relationships with donors, and even (in most cases) to open a bank account in your nonprofit’s name.
+A Federal Employer Identification Number (FEIN or EIN) is a little like your nonprofit’s Social Security number, and you’ll need one to seek federal tax-exempt status from the IRS, establish trustworthy relationships with donors, and even (in most cases) to open a bank account in your nonprofit’s name.

 After the state approves your Articles of Incorporation, you can apply for an EIN at the IRS website.
 Or you can bypass the hassle altogether by adding our EIN service for an extra fee when you hire Northwest.